-Further steps of the risk analysis may include external screening services and internal checks on contracts, certifications of the subsidiary or supplier, or specific examinations based on questionnaires.
+Further steps of the risk analysis include external screening services and internal checks on contracts, certifications of the subsidiary or supplier, or specific examinations based on questionnaires.
 If necessary, Rolls-Royce Power Systems will perform in-depth evaluation of the situation locally and on the sites of subsidiaries or suppliers.
-Rolls-Royce Power Systems requested its direct suppliers to undertake similar and adequate steps in this regard if a risk is identified in regard of an indirect supplier.
+Rolls-Royce Power Systems will request its direct suppliers to undertake similar and adequate steps in this regard if a risk is identified in regard of an indirect supplier.

 Rolls-Royce Power Systems strives for continuous development and improvement of the risk analysis based on best practices and experience.
-Therefore.
-Rolls-Rovce Power Systems has built further partnerships with external screening services focusing on human rights, environmental rights, and further sustainability risks.
+Therefore, Rolls-Royce Power Systems will build further partnerships with external screening services focusing on human rights, environmental rights, and further sustainability risks.